johandersson/.LOG-hog/help.md

 ## System tray Integration:
 - View 10 most recent logs, click one and it will open the app and focus that entry.
 - Add quick log entry directly from the tray menu.

+## Encryption
+- **Enabling Encryption**: Access File > Settings to enable encryption.
+You'll need to set a password (at least 16 characters) and confirm it.
+Optionally, backup your unencrypted log file before proceeding.
+- **Security Notes**: Your log file is encrypted using AES with a key derived from your password.
+The password is only kept in memory while the app runs and is never saved to disk.
+If you forget your password, your data cannot be recovered.
+- **Usage**: When encryption is enabled, you'll be prompted for your password each time you start the app.
+If decryption fails, you can retry or abort loading the logs.
+- **Performance**: Encryption adds a small delay to saving and loading, but decrypted content is cached in memory for fast access during your session.

 ## Editing Log Entries:
 - **Edit Date/Time**: Right-click on a log entry and select "Edit Date/Time" to change its timestamp.
 Enter the new date and time in the format HH:mm yyyy-MM-dd.